enkidevs/curriculum/javascript/ecmascript-2015/array-updates/array-extensions.md

 ---
 ## Content

-In ES2015, the array type was updated to comform to the shape of an **iterator**.
+In ES2015, the array type was updated to conform to the shape of an **iterator**.
 This gave arrays 3 additional methods:

 * `keys`
 * `values`